August in Warsaw: ideas and tips for making the most of your summer in Warsaw

 An idea for a one-day trip: “Summer Playground” – beach and water attractions 40 km northeast of Warsaw

-Open daily until September 1.
+Open daily until August 31.
 Location: Summer Playground, Góralska 14, 07-230 Słopsk.
 Location on Google Maps.
-Opening hours, every day of summer holidays until September 1: Friday: 10 am – 6 pm, weekends: 10 am – 8 pm.
-Online tickets (children under three have free entrance).
-With online tickets, you skip the line – you scan the ticket and enter.
-Please note that to enter a Water Obstacle Course (Hydro Warrior), you must buy a separate ticket.
+Open daily.
+Online tickets.
+With online tickets, you skip the line, scan the ticket, and enter.
+You must buy a separate ticket to enter a Water Obstacle Course (Hydro Warrior).
 The main attraction is Water Obstacle Course – “Hydro Warrior” – blobs, obstacles, water springboards, and slides totaling over 250 meters.
 2 routes are available.
-The use of the Water Obstacle Course is allowed only to persons over 6 years of age, taller than 110 cm, and able to swim.
+The Water Obstacle Course is allowed only to persons over 6 years of age, taller than 110 cm, and able to swim.
 Entry of a child under 13 is possible only with written consent and accompanied by an adult.
 One adult can accompany a maximum of two children.
 Other attractions include a children’s area (a playground on the beach and a covered, shallow swimming pool), wakeboarding, flyboarding, skimboarding, SUPs, aquazorbing, ping-pong tables, and a beach volleyball court.
 Website in PolishFacebookInstagram.

 Outdoor live recitals of Chopin music at the Museum and Park at the birthplace of Frederic Chopin in the village of Żelazowa Wola

-Every Saturday and Sunday until September 28.
+Every Saturday & Sunday until September 27.
 Location: Chopin Museum and Park, 96-503 Sochaczew, Żelazowa Wola 15 (50 km west of Warsaw), online tickets.
-45-minute concerts on Saturdays and Sundays: 12 pm and 3 pm.
+45-minute concerts on Saturdays (more in Polish) & Sundays (more in Polish) until September 27: 12 pm and 3 pm.
 Admission to the recitals is included in the admission ticket to the Park.
-The concerts are open-air.
+Concerts are open‑air events, and the seating in front of Fryderyk Chopin’s Birthplace is unassigned.
+Admission to the concerts is included with the ticket that grants entry to the Park.
 If you are unsure if it is worth going there, read our article with photos from a trip to Żelazowa Wola: Żelazowa Wola – the birthplace of Frederic Chopin, and… one of the most beautiful parks in Poland.
 And here you will find our tips for visiting Żelazowa Wola – the birthplace of Frederic Chopin.

 Summer shows at Multimedia Fountain Park

-A gondola, canoes, and wooden rowing boats in the Park of the King Jan III’s Palace in Wilanów (Wilanowskie Lake/Jezioro Wilanowskie)
+Gondola, canoes, and wooden boats in the Park of the King Jan III’s Palace in Wilanów (Wilanowskie Lake)

-Until October 5.
+Until October 4.
 Location: the park of Wilanów Palace, Stanisława Kostki Potockiego 10/16 Street (first, you need to buy an entrance ticket to the park).
 The rental is located next to the Pompownia building in the park, a pumping station at the Jezioro Wilanowskie Lake (location on Google Maps).
-Opening hours: April 28 – August 31: 10 am – 8.30 pm, September 1–28: 10 am – 6.30 pm, September 29 – October 5: 10 am – 5.30 pm (last rental one hour before closing).
+Opening hours: 29 April – 6 September: 10:00–20:00; 7–27 September: 10:00–18:30; 28 September – 4 October: 10:00–17:30.
+The rental is located next to the Pompownia building in the park, a pumping station at the Jezioro Wilanowskie Lake.
 There are available life vests, wooden boats (for four adults or two adults and three children), and kayaks (for two adults with an additional child seat).
-30-minute gondola rides on Thursdays, Saturdays, and Sundays from 12 pm, and Fridays from 4 pm.
-You can also rent a gondola exclusively for a group of up to 10 people (perfect for birthdays, social gatherings, or photo sessions).
-Prices: kayak: half an hour – PLN 40; one hour – PLN 50; two hours – PLN 60; additional, third seat – PLN 5; rowing boat: half an hour – PLN 80; one hour – PLN 100; two hours – PLN 120; gondola cruise: adult – PLN 40; child up to 12 – PLN 20; gondola rental: one hour – PLN 250.
+30-minute gondola rides every hour (up to 12 people).
 You can pay with a card.
+The rental operates daily and offers kayaks and rowing boats.
+It also organizes gondola cruises, which take place on Thursdays, Saturdays, and Sundays, as well as public holidays from 12:00, and on Fridays from 16:00 until the end of the day.
+You can also rent the gondola exclusively for a group of 10 people (birthday, social gathering, photo session) — dates to be arranged.
 It is worth booking a boat, especially on Thursdays and weekends.
 Contact/booking: +48 570 143 943.
 Facebook.
 Instagram.
 More in Polish.

 Horse Racing at Tor Służewiec Racetrack

-The options for fruit picking are published for the upcoming weeks in the Mazowieckie region on this website (myzbieramy.pl).
-Please note that you must contact a selected orchard/garden/farm to book a slot in most cases.
-There will be options for picking raspberries, honeyberries, sour cherries, and finally, apples in the upcoming weeks.
-Some farms offer vegetable picking, too.
+You will find some options for the upcoming weeks in the Mazowieckie region on this website (myzbieramy.pl).
+You must usually contact a selected orchard/garden/farm to book a slot.
+The most popular fruits include strawberries, raspberries, honeyberries, sweet cherries, sour cherries, and apples.
+Some farms offer vegetable picking too.
+Most options usually appear in the second half of June and July.

 Shopping in “Rysiny” – a family farm in Białołęka